-Data from January 1, 1990 through September 30, 2009, annualized.
-Past performance does not guarantee future results.

-in the first year of retirement and then increase that amount annually by a 3% cost of living adjustment to cover inflation.
+Data from January 1, 1990 through December 31, 2010, annualized.
+Past performance does not guarantee future results. in the first year of retirement and then increase that amount annually by a 3% cost-of-living adjustment to cover inflation.
 For the early years in retirement, when dividends don't fully support the spending, the retiree will redeem a portion of the investment to cover the shortfall.
-For the later years, the dividend income beyond what is needed for spending was reinvested in the portfolio.
+For the later years, the dividend income, beyond what is needed for spending, was reinvested in the portfolio.

 In this hypothetical, the Dividend Growers Portfolio generated sufficient dividend income to cover 100% of the retiree's spending after five years.
 Once this 100% coverage was achieved, it never fell below that level and generated excess dividends that could be reinvested into the portfolio.
-As summarized in the table below the graph in figure five, the initial \$1 million investment produced \$1.65 million in dividends of which \$1.34 million was spent and \$303,568 reinvested.
-The portfolio value, as of September 30, 2009, was \$4.41 million.
+As summarized in the table below the graph in figure five, the initial \$1 million investment produced \$1.70 million in dividends of which \$1.43 million was spent and \$268,195 reinvested.
+The portfolio value as of reinvested.
+The portfolio value, as of December 31, 2010, was \$4.96 million.

-For most retirees, developing a growing dividend income stream should be an attractive alternative to the total return or high income approaches described earlier.
+For most retirees, developing a growing dividend income stream should be an attractive alternative to the total return or high-income approaches described earlier.
 Having the retirement portfolio generate sufficient income to cover expenses while the portfolio is poised with an opportunity for continued growth should be a goal for every retiree.